Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

 \subsubsection{SMACS\,J2031.8$-$4036}

-SMACS\,J2031.8$-$4036 (SMACS2031), located at $z=0.3416$, is optimized with a total of 15 systems (53 multiple images and 67 lensing constraints), where 13 systems have spectroscopic redshifts and 2 redshifts are optimized within the model.
-A total of 165 cluster member galaxies are included in the model, and are fitted with a scaling relation optimizing 2 parameters.
-The model uses 3 potentials to describe the mass of the cluster.
+SMACS\,J2031.8$-$4036 (SMACS2031), located at $z=0.3416$, is optimized with a total of 15 lensed source galaxies (53 multiple images and 67 lensing constraints), where 13 source galaxies have spectroscopic redshifts and 2 redshifts are optimized within the model.
+A total of 165 cluster member galaxies are fitted with a scaling relation based on a reference luminosity $L^*$ for the BCG of the cluster (F814W = 18.74).
+The model uses three potentials to describe the mass of the cluster.
 The final model has an rms of $0\farcs40$, and the mass enclosed within 200\,kpc and 500\,kpc is $\sim1.38\times10^{14}M_{\odot}$ and $\sim4.47\times10^{14}M_{\odot}$, respectively.
 We provide a detailed description of the cluster modeling in the following paragraphs.

-The SLICE model of SMACS2031 is based on (and updates) the model presented in \citet{richard21} as part of the MUSE Cluster Atlas, a project targeting massive galaxy clusters with a combination of MUSE spectroscopy and \hst\ imaging.
+The SLICE model of SMACS2031 is based on (and updates) the model presented in \citet{richard21} as part of the MUSE Cluster Atlas- a project targeting massive galaxy clusters with a combination of MUSE spectroscopy and \hst\ imaging.
 Based on the \hst\ data, SMACS2031 appears to be undergoing a major merger, with two distinct BCGs separated by 72\arcsec.
 The apparent merger axis is oriented at a position angle of 60\,degrees West of North.
 As a Cluster Atlas member, SMACS2031 has significant spectroscopic coverage, though only over its Eastern half, as the Western portion was not targeted by the survey.
-The \citet{richard21} model identified 13 multiply-imaged sources (consisting of 46 multiple images), however, due to the relatively shallow \hst\ data, several of these systems are not detected in imaging, but only as emission line features in MUSE.
-In contrast, SLICE \jwst~imaging reveals clear continuum emission (in both F150W2 and F332W2) for all 13 systems, improving the centroiding precision of each image by up to $\sim 0.5$\arcsec.
-The improved resolution of \jwst~also reveals complex morphologies in many of the lensed systems, with Systems \#1, \#10, and \#11 each having identifiable clumps in their continuum appearances, allowing us to use each of these clumps as a distinct model constraint.
+The \citet{richard21} model identified 13 multiply-imaged sources (consisting of 46 multiple images); however, due to the relatively shallow \hst\ data, several of these lensed source galaxies are not detected in imaging, but only as emission line features in MUSE.
+In contrast, SLICE \jwst~imaging reveals clear continuum emission (in both F150W2 and F332W2) for all 13 sources, improving the centroiding precision of each image by up to $\sim 0.5$\arcsec.
+The improved resolution of \jwst~also reveals complex morphologies in many of the lensed source galaxies, with Sources \#1, \#10, and \#11 each having identifiable clumps in their continuum appearances, allowing us to use each of these clumps as a distinct model constraint.